jameskimmel/Nextcloud_Ubuntu/nextcloud_AIO_Docker_Compose_behind_NGINX_proxy.md

 sudo docker compose pull && sudo docker compose up -d && sudo docker compose logs -f
 ```

 Like shown in the logs, you should now be able to access Nextcloud by using https://192.168.1.2:8080.
 You will get a cert error, since this cert is self signed.
-Finish the installation in the webGUI and write down the passphrase.
+Write down the passphrase and finish the installation in the webGUI.

 ## make some needed env changes
 Do some maintenance, set the reverse proxy and set a server id